erick1005/alx-low_level_programming/README.md

-The basic tools of c programming as a language
+The basic tools of c programming as a language.